NeonGeckoCom/neon-docs/docs/operations/repository_structure.md

 ## Docker Containers
 For repositories that publish Docker images, the `dev` image tag will always match the `dev` branch and the `latest` image will match the `master` branch.
-A `stable` tag will always be equivalent to `latest`, tracking the `master` branch.
-Images that correspond to any release (pre-release or normal release) will have an additional tag indicating the version.
+A `stable` version tag (i.e. `1.0.1`) will always be equivalent to `latest`, tracking the `master` branch.
+Images that correspond to any release (pre-release or normal release) will have an additional tag indicating the version (i.e. `1.0.0`, `1.0.0-a.1`).
+> Note: These versions often match PyPI releases, with some formatting differences to comply with Docker tag formatting requirements

 A repository may optionally publish `alpha` tagged images that do not correspond to a specific version or tag.
 These are used for development and testing and should